9 Ways to Use This Free Printable for Playful Letter Recognition Activities

 Knock Down Letters

 Place some signs in a row.
 Roll a ball and knock some over.
-Kids can identify and say the sounds of the letters they knock over.
+Kids can name letters as they fall and say the sounds of the letters they knock over.

 knock down letter signs with balls for a fun letter recognition activity

-Extensions: Challenge kids to say the name of something that starts with a letter that was knocked over.
+Extensions: To help kids learn beginning sounds, challenge them to say the name of something that starts with a letter that was knocked over.

 Create Words

-When kids master letter recognition and learn their sounds, you can even use the signs to create words.
+When kids master letter recognition and learn their sounds, you can even use the alphabet cards or signs as an interactive way to create words.

 create words with free printable letter signs